shane0/shane0.github.io/docs/interdependance.md

 ---
 tags:
-  - interdependance
+  - interdependence
   - Nidanas
+  - deduction
 ---
-# interdependance
+# interdependence

-## what are the twelve nidanas
+## twelve nidanas

+The term "nidana" means "cause" or "link."

 The Twelve Nidanas are a fundamental teaching in Theravada Buddhism that describe the interdependent chain of events leading to the arising of suffering.
-The term "nidana" means "cause" or "link."

 The Twelve Nidanas can be thought of as a wheel, with each link leading to the next and forming a continuous cycle.

 The Twelve Nidanas are:

 1. Ignorance (Avijja)
 1. Volitional Actions (Samskara)